All posts

 How Assignment Gaps Create Tax Exposure

-The tax implications of an IP assignment gap extend beyond ownership ambiguity.
-When IP sits in an entity that did not develop it and no formal transfer has occurred, the structure indicates a transfer pricing exposure that tax authorities in multiple jurisdictions may scrutinize independently.
+The tax hit is worse than the ownership ambiguity.
+When IP sits in an entity that didn't develop it and no formal transfer exists, you have a transfer pricing exposure that multiple tax authorities can attack independently.

-Transfer pricing rules generally require that transactions between related entities occur at arm's length — at prices comparable to what unrelated parties would negotiate.
-When IP is developed in one country but claimed by an entity in another without a documented transfer at fair market value, the developing jurisdiction may argue that it is owed taxable income for the creation of that asset.
-Simultaneously, the claiming jurisdiction may treat the IP as having zero cost basis, inflating taxable gains on any future licensing or sale.
+Transfer pricing rules require related-entity transactions to happen at arm's length.
+If IP was developed in Portugal but claimed by a Delaware LLC with no documented transfer at fair market value, Portugal's tax authority can argue it's owed income for the asset creation.
+Meanwhile, the US may treat the IP as having zero cost basis, inflating taxable gains on any future sale or license.

-Royalty payments add another layer.
-If the entity claiming IP ownership licenses it back to the entity where development occurred, withholding tax obligations may arise in both jurisdictions.
-The IRS imposes withholding on royalty payments to foreign persons, and many other jurisdictions have similar requirements.
-This pattern suggests that founders who assume a simple parent-subsidiary relationship resolves IP ownership often discover that royalty withholding obligations were accumulating quietly, sometimes for years, before anyone identified the gap.
+Then there's royalty withholding.
+If the claiming entity licenses IP back to the entity where development happened, withholding obligations can arise in both countries.
+The IRS withholds on royalty payments to foreign persons, and most other jurisdictions do the same.
+Founders who assume a parent-subsidiary relationship resolves IP ownership often discover that withholding obligations were quietly accumulating for years before anyone noticed.

-The Contractor Angle: Default IP Ownership Under Local Law
+The Contractor Angle: Local Law Decides, Not Your Contract Template

-The intersection of contractor classification and IP ownership introduces jurisdiction-specific default rules that many founders do not anticipate.
-In most common law jurisdictions — the US, UK, Australia — IP created by an independent contractor belongs to the contractor unless a written agreement assigns it to the commissioning party.
-The work-for-hire doctrine, where it exists, applies narrowly and typically does not cover software or creative works produced by contractors.
+In common law jurisdictions (US, UK, Australia), IP created by a contractor belongs to the contractor unless a written agreement says otherwise.
+The work-for-hire doctrine applies narrowly and usually doesn't cover software built by contractors.

 📊